tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_stoplight.md

 In addition to putting the OpenAPI specification at the center of the API lifecycle process, Stoplight has some other features of particular interest to technical writers.
 Stoplight offers a hosted docs solution, where you can integrate your conceptual content (the tutorials, guides, and other how-to's) with the reference API docs.
 Here's a sample page from Stoplight for a product called [Shopgate](https://developer.shopgate.com/).

-<p>In addition to putting the OpenAPI specification at the center of the API lifecycle process, Stoplight has some other features of particular interest to technical writers.
-Stoplight offers a hosted docs solution, where you can integrate your conceptual content (the tutorials, guides, and other how-to’s) with the reference API docs.
-Here’s a sample page from Stoplight for a product called <a href="https://developer.shopgate.com/">Shopgate</a>.</p>

 Note that you can integrate your [reference documentation](docendpoints.html) and [conceptual documentation](docconceptual.html) in Stoplight's hosted doc solution.
 Integrating these two content types has been a longtime challenge for tech writers in the API doc space.
 (For more on integration challenges with API documentation, see [Integrating Swagger UI with the rest of your docs](pubapis_combine_swagger_and_guide.html).)

 {% include ads.html %}